acarlos01sc/numathap/docs/Architecture.md

 The Prepared AST is the final result of the preparation phase.

-It represents an immutable expression that is ready for execution by any compatible numerical backend.
+It represents an immutable expression that is ready for execution by any compatible numerical or symbolic backend.

 Preparing an expression once and reusing it many times provides several advantages: